Updated: 10/7/2024

-To finish off Geog 291 I’d like you to do a review of some of the GIS data available from Delaware County, Ohio, and then engage in a few made up applications, using the Delaware data and applying what you learned in the Mitchell and ArcGIS Pro books.
+To finish off Geog 291, I’d like you to review some of the GIS data available from Delaware County, Ohio, and then create a few made-up applications using the Delaware data and applying what you learned in the Mitchell and ArcGIS Pro books.

 Delaware Data Inventory (start work week 5)